hoanghailethe/hoanghailethe/README.md

 # hoanghailethe.github.io
 ## Hi there!
 Welcome to my place 👋
 ### I am Hai Hoang, you can call me Hai ⚡
 - :octocat:  Experienced backend developer for banking system.
+Currently, I am working for a Startup in Workforce domain
 - 🌱 I’m currently improve and working on AWS Cloud projects
 - 👯 I’m looking to collaborate on Web/apps project (production) for start up company
 - 📫 How to reach me: email: lethehoanghai@gmail.com Or phone: +84 868 890 658